You must upgrade all secondary NSX Manager appliances before upgrading any other NSX Data Center for vSphere components.

 During the NSX Manager upgrade in a cross-vCenter NSX environment, do not make any changes to universal objects until the primary and all secondary NSX Managers are upgraded.
 This includes create, update, or delete of universal objects, and operations involving universal objects (for example, apply a universal security tag to a VM).

-During the upgrade, you can choose to join the Customer Experience Improvement Program (CEIP) for NSX.
+During the upgrade, you can choose to join the Customer Experience Improvement Program (CEIP) for NSX Data Center for vSphere.
 See Customer Experience Improvement Program in the NSX Administration Guide for more information about the program, including how to join or leave the program.

-When you upgrade NSX Manager to NSX 6.3.6, a backup is automatically taken and saved locally as part of the upgrade process.
+When you upgrade NSX Manager to NSX 6.4.1 or later, a backup is automatically taken and saved locally as part of the upgrade process.
 See Managing NSX Manager Backups Created During Upgrade for information about managing these backup files.

 If the automatic backup taken during the upgrade fails, the upgrade will not continue.
 Contact VMware customer support for assistance.